spion/spion.github.com/src/documents/posts/machine-learning.html.md

 A machine learning system is a program that is given a target goal, a list of actions, a history of results and the personal information of the user.

 The goal could be e.g. to maximise the time the user stays on a video sharing website.
+More generally, a value function is given by the users that measures the desireability of a certain outcome or behaviour (it could include multiple things like number of product bought, mnumber of ads clicked or viewed, etc)

-The list of possible actions, a list of videos it can show in the sidebar on the right.
+The list of possible actions, could be a list of videos it can show in the sidebar on the right.

-The result: How long have certain people stayed on the website after they were shown certain videos in that sidebar.
+The result is the input to the value function.
+How long did a certain user stay on the website after they were shown certain content on the website?
+How many ads did they click?
+How many products did they buy?

 The personal history of a user could be, for example, which videos they've watched in the past few months, their gender, age and so on (many companies have a lot more).